razee-io/Razeedash-api/README.md

 The resource will have a new attribute `badges`.
 The badge will replace any existing badge with the same webhook_id or if it does not exist, add to the array.

-## Graphql APIs
+## Graphql for local development
 We are still actively working on graphql improvements.
 By default the feature is disabled.
-To enable [Apollo](https://www.apollographql.com/docs/apollo-server/)-based graphql server and test it on your local development ( WARNING: local and passport.local authorization models are ONLY for development, NOT for production environment.)
+To enable [Apollo](https://www.apollographql.com/docs/apollo-server/)-based graphql server and test it on your local machine.
+(WARNING: do not enable bellow for any production environment.)
 ```shell
 export ENABLE_GRAPHQL=true
 export AUTH_MODEL=local
 ```
-Then start the api server, you will see a message like bellow
+Then start the razeedash-api server, you will see a message like bellow from the console
 ```shell
 🏄 Apollo server listening on http://[::]:3333/graphql
 ```